mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 Verification which is called *shō* is oneness with the original nature of being.
 There is no gap between; exactly your daily living is perfectly in accord with the original nature of existence, the rhythm of the nature of existence.

 That is the third one, which is called *shō*, usually translated as “realization.”
 This third enlightenment is the highest spiritual level, in which you can be free from awareness and satori.
 There is no trace of satori, no trace of awareness.
-That is called *verification* because you are already one with the original nature of existence even if you don’t realize it.
+That is called “verification” because you are already one with the original nature of existence even if you don’t realize it.
 You are already right in the middle of the nature of existence.
 By this *shō*, enlightenment, your life is supported, helped, constantly, regardless of whether you like or dislike it.
 That is the total picture of [the] existence you have.

 This is enlightenment.
 That’s why Buddha says, “Is there any dharma which the Tathāgata has fully known as ‘the utmost, right and perfect enlightenment’?”
 This is really pointing to the third enlightenment, which is called *shō*: perfect, right, supreme enlightenment.
 But if you get *something* at the conscious level, it is not real enlightenment; it is called awareness, or satori, et cetera.
 Real enlightenment which is called *shō* is nothing you can get in your hand.
 But, you can *be with it*, always, constantly.